New student Registration

 *All dates also apply to MCS Employees participating in the application programs.

-Children of Employees: If your student already attends MCS as an in-district Choice student, you only need to complete the Enrollment Agreement and return to the local school.
-If your student attends MCS as a non-resident student, you will need to complete the Non-Resident Enrollment Application and the Enrollment Agreement and return to the local school.
+Children of Employees: If your student already attends MCS as an in-district Choice student, you only need to complete the MCS Enrollment Agreement and return to the local school.
+If your student attends MCS as a non-resident student, you will need to complete the Non-Resident Enrollment Application and the MCS Enrollment Agreement and return to the local school.

 Completing all steps in the registration process and providing required information will assist us in enrolling your child in a timely manner.

-A student registration form is required for each student.
 Kindergarten and first-grade students entering a Georgia public school for the first time must be age 5 on or before September 1 to enter kindergarten and age 6 on or before September 1 to enter first grade.